EGI-Federation/documentation/content/en/internal/configuration-database/service-types/_index.md

 (see the section "Adding a new service type").

 In the following section there is the list of "middleware agnostic" service types.
-You can obtain the whole list of service types by launching the following query to the GOCDBPI interface:
+You can obtain the whole list of service types by browsing [Poem](https://poem.egi.eu/ui/public_servicetypes), or by launching the following query to the GOCDBPI interface:

  - [get_service_type](https://goc.egi.eu/gocdbpi/public/?method=get_service_types)